cse256-sp2023/information-foraging-project-wilk-sands-gremaud/README.md

 TO DO: DONE
 - for each schedule add something extended/early/late departure
-- Bear Tracks put that it is for all ages
+- Bear Tracks put that it is for all ages DONE

 Teacher Tenure: DONE
 -classrooms and tenure added to staff page. tenure added to all teacher profiles in classrooms. years added to classroom dropdown.